morse-simulator/morse/doc/morse/user/multinode/hla.rst

 HLA (High-Level Architecture) is a specification for software architectures that defines the management and deployment of a global simulation made of distributed simulators.
-Each simulator (called a *federate*) is connected to other simulators thourgh the Run-Time Infrastructure (RTI).
+Each simulator (called a *federate*) is connected to other simulators through the Run-Time Infrastructure (RTI).

 Run-Time Infrastructure
 +++++++++++++++++++++++

 RTI is the fundamental component of HLA.
 It provides a set of software services that are necessary to support federates to coordinate their operations and data exchange during a runtime execution.
-In other sense, it is the implementation of the HLA interface specification but is not itself part of specification.
+In other words, it is the implementation of the HLA interface specification but is not itself part of specification.
 Modern RTI implementations conform to the IEEE 1516 and/or HLA 1.3 API specifications.
 These specifications do not include a network protocol for RTI.